Now available - Craigantlet Hill Climb 1925 to 1947. Limited edition.

 Paul Robinson

 A graduate of the Ulster University, Paul Robinson spent most of his working life in a variety of project management roles in different Northern Ireland Civil Service departments.
-He retired nearly three years ago.
+He retired five years ago.
 Originally from Dunmurry, he lives in east Belfast with his wife Jacqui and a cat called Boots.
-They have two grown up children who live in England.
+They have two grown up children living in England.

-His interests include classic cars, reading (fact and fiction), Northern Ireland motorsport history (up to the 1950s) and going to the cinema.
-He has competed in motor hill climbs all over the UK in classic Triumph sports cars he restored himself and several times at the Hill Climb held in the grounds of the Ulster Folk and Transport Museum Cultra.
+His interests include classic cars, reading (fact and fiction), Northern Ireland motorsport history (mainly up to the end of 1950s) and going to the cinema.
+He has competed in motor hill climbs all over the UK in Triumph sports cars he restored himself and several times at the Hill Climb held in the grounds of the Ulster Folk and Transport Museum at Cultra.
+He has also competed in the Brighton National Speed Trials and once in a drag race organised by Drag Race Ireland.

-He is editor of the Ulster Automobile Club magazine Wheelspin and a member of the Society of Automotive Historians in Britain.
-Cultra - Motoring with panache , is his first published book and has received financial support from the Michael Sedgwick Memorial Trust.
+He is a member of the Society of Automotive Historians in Britain and the British Society of Sports History.
+He has published four books with support from the Michael Sedgwick Memorial Trust.
 The M.S.M.T. was founded in memory of the motoring historian and author Michael C. Sedgwick (1926-1983) to encourage the publication of new motoring research and the recording of Road Transport History .

-Paul is currently working on several more books covering aspects of motoring history in Northern Ireland between 1913 and 1933.
+Paul is currently working on several more books covering aspects of motoring history in Northern Ireland up until 1955.

 Keep in Touch